EltonCarreiro/lugo-api-oss/README.md

 docker-compose up -d
 ```

-Or if you prefer, run it directly:
+Or if you prefer, run it directly (must have a running database):

 ```shell
 DATABASE_URL=postgres://lugo:passw0rd@localhost:5432/lugo npm run dev